ibm-cloud-docs/vpc/cr-create-table.md

 - **--output** is the output format.
 One of: **JSON**.
 - **-q, --quiet** suppresses verbose output.

-You can only set a given ingress option to **true** on one routing table per VPC, and only if that routing table is not attached to any subnets.
+You can set an ingress option to **true** on only one routing table per VPC, and then only if that routing table is not attached to any subnets.
 {: note}

 ## Creating a routing table using the API